Adam262/gh-dotfiles/README.md

 Dotfiles for setting up a new Mac running 10.15+

 ### Setup
-* `git clone` this repo into your home directory
+`git clone` this repo into your home directory.
+From `~/.dotfiles` directory, run any of the following `make` targets.
+The default `make` runs all of them.

-* From anywhere, run `~/.dotfiles/main`.
+`make brew_install`

 The install script will:

 * install the Homebrew package manager
 * install the Xcode CLI
+* install Brew formulae, casks and Mac app store applications from `Brewfile`.

+`make symlink`

+The install script will:

 * create symlinks to the below config files.
 The script will overwrite any existing files or symlinks in the listed directory.
+Note you will need to open a new terminal tab or `source ~/.zshrc`

   ** `$HOME/.editorconfig         -> .dotfiles/.editorconfig`
   ** `$HOME/.gitconfig            -> .dotfiles/.gitconfig`
   ** `$HOME/.gitignore            -> .dotfiles/.gitignore`
   ** `$HOME/.zshrc                -> .dotfiles/.zshrc`
   ** `$HOME/.config/starship.toml -> .dotfiles/starship.toml`

-* Open a new terminal tab or `source ~/.zshrc`

-### Installed Formulae, Casks and Mac App Store Applications
-* See Brewfile

 ### To Do